Tips For Starting An ATV Rental Business

 Demand for ATV Rentals

 When you consider the location of your startup, you’ll need to do your research to determine if there is a market for ATV rentals.
-If there is no demand for ATV rentals, then there is no reason to start your business in that location.
+If there is no demand, then there is no reason to start your business in that location.

 How will you finance your ATVs?
-A new ATV can range around $10,000, depending on the make and model.
+A new ATV, depending on the make and model can cost around $10,000.
 You could purchase ATVs that are less than a couple of years old, in good condition for a better price.
 For the sake of argument, let’s say each ATV costs $6,500.

 Assuming you have a busy location, you may need to purchase 20 ATVs that can be rented at the same time.
 Keep in mind, a lot of people rent out ATVs in groups.
 Twenty ATVs at $6,500 each will cost you $130,000.

 Add in the cost for your building, whether it’s leased or purchased.
 You may have a charge associated with the land and trails where your customers take their ATVs if it’s not a public area where ATVs are allowed.
-With all these considerations, you can see that there are a lot of startup costs you need to consider with your startup.
+With all these considerations, you can see that there are a lot of startup costs you need to consider.

 Do you have the resources to get the funds needed, or do you have the collateral to get financing?
 If you need funding, you need to calculate your startup costs as well as your operating cost, create a business plan, and then seek out financing.